WallCaster/WallCaster/doc/post-mortem.md

 # Lessons learned, best practices

-## Retrospective (02/14/2023)
+## Retrospective (02/14/2023) - End of sprint 1

-`The good points` :
+`The good points :`

 - Final product finished in time with most of the wanted features.
 - Good estimation of the time needed for each task.
 - Use of docker to facilitate development.
 - Roles well defined (each person always had something to do)

-`The bad points` :
+`The bad points :`

 - Integration of the complicated filters just before the end.
 - The merge of the work of each person was more complicated than expected, bad estimation of time.

-`The neutral points` :
+`The neutral points :`

-- Reorganisation

-Réorganisation de l'architecture du projet (déplacement de la partie filtre dans un projet externe en Python) après conversation avec les products owners.

-Points importants à retenir :

-- Etre plus prévoyant, mieux anticiper les temps de fusion de chaque travail.
+- Reorganisation of the project architecture (moving the filter part to an external Python project) after talking with the products owners.

+`Areas for improvement :`

+- Be more careful and better anticipate the time of fusion of the works.
-## Retrospective (03/28/2023)

-- this is the end of sprint 2
+## Retrospective (03/28/2023) - End of sprint 2

+`The good points :`

+- We finished the sprint in time and the demo was a success.

+`The bad points :`

-- we previously planned to finish sprint 2 in 5 weeks but we finished it in about 3 weeks.
-- we didn´t planned the time well and finished early
-- this is why we added some extra features to sprint 2.
+- We previously planned to finish this sprint in 5 weeks but we finished it in about 3 weeks.
+We did not planned the time well and finished early.
+That is why we had to added some extra features.

+`Areas for improvement :`

+- We had to rethink the AI filter and decided to scrap it for a new a more performant filter for the next sprint.

-- this led to a lot of work in the last week since everything had to be done in a short time for the demo of the product. (like the photo implementation)
+- This led to a lot of work in the last week since everything had to be done in a short time for the demo of the product (like the photo implementation).

-- we had to rethink the AI filter and decided to scrap it for a new a more performant filter for the next sprint.
+- We have to be more careful with the time estimation for the future sprints.
+After brainstorming with the full team, we think that this bad estimation of time is due to a bad estimation of the difficulty of the tasks and so the time needed to do them.
+Also, in the last sprint, we spend a lot of time on the merge of the work of each person.
+But this time it has been not as bad as the previous one.
+So, to improve this, we have to think more about the time needed for each task and not overestimate the merge time.